PerficientDigital/AEM-DataLayer/README.md

 The [ComponentDataElement#updateDataLayer](https://github.com/PerficientDigital/AEM-DataLayer/blob/master/core/src/main/java/com/perficient/aem/datalayer/api/ComponentDataElement.java) method will be called by the AEM DataLayer API when your Sling Model is adapted from a Resource in order to update the DataLayer.

+## Getting the Request

+Your ComponentDataElement model can also be adapted from a [SlingHttpSerlvetRequest](https://sling.apache.org/apidocs/sling9/org/apache/sling/api/SlingHttpServletRequest.html).
+This will allow you to access any Request parameters or attributes.
+Simply specify the adaptable `SlingHttpSerlvetRequest` in your Sling Model definition.

+	@Model(adaptables = SlingHttpSerlvetRequest.class, resourceType = {
+		"weretail/components/structure/page" }, adapters = ComponentDataElement.class)
+	public class DefaultPageDataElement implements ComponentDataElement {

+And then use the `@Self` annotation to inject the `SlingHttpSerlvetRequest` as a private class variable.

 ## Configuring the AEM DataLayer Cloud Configuration

 Once you have installed the AEM DataLayer package, you can set up and configure it as such: